slamora/brackets-wiki/Troubleshooting.md

 ## Other: Brackets Is Acting Weird

+### Preferences are Not Saved

+One of your cache files may have become corrupted.
+[Find your cache folder](https://github.com/adobe/brackets/wiki/Cache-Folder) and delete the cache. _Warning: this will reset all of your Brackets preferences._

 ### Disable All Extensions
 Use `Debug > Reload Without Extensions` to quickly check whether the problem is being caused by an extension.
 To re-enable your extensions, just quit and relaunch Brackets, or choose Debug > Reload _With_ Extensions.